Skip to content

 2. Check its status with docker ps -a.
 Notice it exited immediately.

 3. Check why it failed using docker logs db.
-(Hint: it complains about a missing password).
+The log explains the missing password requirement.

 4. Remove the failed container.